-You can use either CONTAINER_ID or the Name parameter for representing your container.
+You can use either CONTAINER_ID or the Name parameter to represent your container.
 The NEW_NAME field is for the new container name.
 You can get both the name and id of a container using the docker ps -a command.

 24. Restarting Docker Containers

-Often you’ll need to deal with containers that are either hanged or have some new problem.
+You’ll often need to deal with containers that are either hung or have new problems.
 One of the many reasons for this might be extra resource consumption.
 Restarting containers should be the first thing you should do in such cases, as done with computers.

 $ docker restart CONTAINER[S]